List of Castlevania characters: Cornell

 Cornell (コーネル, Kōneru), also known as "Blue Crescent Moon", is a werewolf seen in both Castlevania: Legacy of Darkness and Castlevania Judgment.
 He is a member of a warrior clan cursed to turn into beastmen.
 He is the only member of his clan who had the ability to control his change.
 He was the only one of his brethren who refused to join the forces of Dracula.
 He honed his skills in the hopes of finding a cure for his clan and to protect his sister Ada.
-One day while out training he found himself unable to control his powers and was stuck in beast form (Castlevania Judgement).
+One day while out training he found himself unable to control his powers and was stuck in beast form (Castlevania Judgment).
 He encountered Aeon, a time traveler, who told him he had entered a time rift.
 Aeon challenged him, and told him the time rift would let him learn more about the nature of the curse.
 After encountering several champions from different eras, he learns from Camilla and Death that they still need him, and is told that there is a possibility of a cure for him (though he doesn't trust them).
 After the defeat of the Time Reaper, Cornell was returned to his own era, 1844.
 He returned to find his village in flame, and his sister Ada kidnapped.
 He then journeyed after the kidnappers to save his sister.
 He discovered that Dracula's castle had risen again, and that his fellow man-beast Ortega had kidnapped his sister.
 During his battles he saves the young Henry Oldrey, and later defeats Ortega.
 He learned from Ortega, that Death, Gilles De Rais, and Actrise had plotted the kidnapping of Ada to empower a newly raised Dracula.
 Dracula later reveals to the audience that his sister is not a blood relative.
 Cornell fights Dracula to save her causing Dracula to be pulled into a vortex of energy.
 Dracula traps Cornell with his last power and tries to take Ada with him.
 The beast within Cornell freed itself from his body and saves Ada, but is captured and pulled into the vortex by Dracula.
 Cornell had become fully human, and was able to live the rest of a normal life with Ada (Legacy of Darkness).

 According to IGA, "I believe many people did not expect to see Cornell.
 I really wanted to include a beast man type character, so I picked him."

 He is voiced by John Nuzzo (Legacy of Darkness).

 A new version of Cornell appears in Lords of Shadow, voiced by Richard Ridings.
 He is the Dark Lord of the Lycans and the first Lords of Shadow that Gabriel encounters.